Should I Buy Anti-Spyware or Anti-Virus Software?

 Geeks Bearing Gifts?

 You are correct to be wary of downloading certain freeware "solutions" for spyware, viruses and popups.
 There are some excellent free anti-malware tools, but some of the freebies circulating in cyberspace are in fact rogue programs designed to open your computer to a massive invasion of spyware and viruses.
 One notorious example was Winfixer, which purported to fix all manner of ills on your Windows PC.
-More recent examples include Antivirus 2010/2011, Win AntiSpyware, and Antivirus 360.
+More recent examples include fakes with names like Antivirus 2013, and Win 7 AntiSpyware.

 In reality, these fake anti-virus tools are "malware funnels" that only makes things worse.
 If you get tricked into downloading one of these, you'll probably see popups everywhere, and new viruses coming in by the truckload.
-See my related article Fake AntiVirus Software for more on that.
+See my related articles Fake AntiVirus Software and Don't Fall Victim to Scareware for more on that.

 Mixing Up a Malware Cocktail